Gururaj Jaggesh

-Gururaj is an Indian actor who predominantly works in Kannada cinema.
-He is known for his 2009 film Gilli, the remake of Tamil-Telugu film 7G Rainbow Colony.
+Gururaj Jaggesh is an Indian actor who predominantly works in Kannada cinema.
+He is known for his 2009 film Gilli, a remake of the Tamil film 7G Rainbow Colony.
+In recent years, he has also written and directed under the banner Raj Brothers, a partnership with his brother Yathiraj Jaggesh.

 Career

-He made his debut as a story writer for his father Jaggesh's Makeup (2002).
-He made his debut as lead actor with Gilli (2009) before starring in Guru (2012) under his father's direction.
+He made his debut as the story writer for his father Jaggesh's Makeup (2002).
+He first appeared as a lead actor in Gilli (2009) before starring in Guru (2012) under his father's direction.